DATADEER/mobsters/game-idea/details/tilemap.md

 * each store_generic MUST HAVE at least 1 orthogonal neighbor.
 * the hq MUST HAVE at leasto 2 orthogonal neighbor stores
 * the hq is always surrounded by other tiles, it's never among the outermost tiles of the grid
+* ALL orthogonal neighbors of owned tiles (HQ and captured stores) should be highlighted with tile_adjacent.png overlay to show capturable territories